 Students Majoring in Political Science

-Our majors come from a wide variety of backgrounds and plan to follow many different careers paths with their bachelors or masters degrees in political science.
+Our majors come from a wide variety of backgrounds and follow many different career paths with their bachelor's degree in political science or master's degree in public administration.
 During their time at Fresno State our students come to know the faculty well, and in some cases are given opportunities to participate in research.
 Many of our students even get to present research papers at professional political science conferences.
 Other students become very politically active while working on their political science degrees, working on local campaigns, interning for elected officials, and even working for local, state, and federal government.
 Many of our students are also active in political organizations on campus.

 - To learn more about the classes required for the political science BA degree, click here.

 - To learn more about our legal studies certificate, click here.

 - To learn more about our masters degree in public administration, click here.

 - To learn more about the many types of careers you can pursue with a political science major, as well as the department's student organization, click on the buttons to the left.

 Political science major Tim Ryan and Dr. Lisa Bryant registering students to vote with help from Timeout.

 The Department partners with the Advising Center of the College of Social Science to advise all political science majors.
 Here is how it works: